nansencenter/MMSeaIce/README.txt

 Merge some classes (update loader) or map classes to other SOD classes that were trained well

-How much random rotation affects training
+How much random rotation affects training.

+Use MSE metrics and train on raw SIR, RFS

+Use equal size clustering to normalize sampling

 # Plan